coltongrainger/quamash/prelims/algebra.md

 ### Week 3: subgroups through actions

-We had a definition quiz on:
+We had a definition quiz on

 - functions
 - homomorphisms